-“Joy to be Alive” Factors
+“Joy to be Alive” Feeling*

-Lorne Smith took from Frank Pennink and Jim Arthur an attitude to golf while following the Fine Trail, which is summed up by the phrase “joy to be alive”.
-There are many facets that give this feeling.
+Lorne Smith took from Frank Pennink and Jim Arthur an attitude to golf which can be summed up by the phrase “joy to be alive”.

 Scenery, Wildness, Remoteness, Escape, Refuge

-Is it our balanced attempt to both live with and control nature’s wildness that is an aspect of Fine Golf ?
-Is this in some respects similar to the art of country sports ?
+Is it our balanced attempt to both live with while also controlling nature’s wildness that is an aspect of FineGolf and Conservation Greenkeeping?

-The beauty: of the recently opened out heathland at Hankley Common, the peacefulness of The Addington within Greater London, the white sands of West Sussex, the views from Gleneagles and Southerndown, the natural rhododendrons at Swinley, the whins at Aldeburgh, the valleys at Hindhead, the sentinel Scots Pine at Walton Heath and the heather-tufted bunkers at Woodhall Spa are examples of the scenic aspect of the “Joy to be alive” factor, typical of inland Fine Golf.
+Fine Running Golf is not manicured; the wide heathland at Hankley Common, the open splendor and movement in the ground at Hollinwell (Notts.GC), the peacefulness of The Addington within Greater London, the natural washed white sands of West Sussex, the views from Gleneagles and Southerndown, the wide avenues at Swinley, the whins at Aldeburgh, the sentinel Scots Pines at Walton Heath and the heather-tufted bunkers at Woodhall Spa are examples of the scenic aspect of the “Joy to be alive” feeling, typical of inland FineGolf.

 Speed of play